reserve-protocol/reserve-index-dtf/README.md

 ###### Cowswap

-To support cowswap, whenver an auction is _opened_ a request must be relayed to the Cowswap API with a `signature` field that can be decoded into to a valid `Auction` struct.
+To support cowswap, whenver an auction is _opened_ a request must be relayed to the Cowswap API.
+Another request should be relayed after each issuance or redemption that occurs while the auction is ongoing.

 ### Fee Structure